schriner/schriner.github.io/index.md

 </p>

 ### Projects
-* [Mini Compiler and Interpreter](https://github.com/schriner/miniCompEval): An ARMv7 assembly code generator and interpreter for a variation of the mini java syntax.
+* [Mini Compiler and Interpreter](https://github.com/schriner/miniCompEval): An ARMv7 assembly generator and interpreter for a variation of the mini java syntax.